-Knowledgeable about Global Diversity - able to demonstrate understanding of and interact productively within the diversity that characterizes human cultures, particularly those outside of the Western tradition
+Knowledgeable about a Tradition Beyond the West - able to demonstrate understanding of and interact productively within the diversity that characterizes human cultures, particularly those outside of the Western tradition

 Christian Faith and Practice

 At Eastern, we desire to form not only life-long learners, but also individuals who are ever more fully being shaped in the image and likeness of Christ.
 We acknowledge that we are whole persons, whose minds, hearts and bodies are gifts from God.
 Such gifts demand excellent stewardship, rooted in an understanding of Scripture and cultivated through the practices of Christian discipleship.